MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/call-ad-extension.md

 The following example demonstrates day and time ranges during weekdays from 9:00AM through 9:00PM: *(Monday[09:00-21:00]);(Tuesday[09:00-21:00]);(Wednesday[09:00-21:00]);(Thursday[09:00-21:00]);(Friday[09:00-21:00])*

 **Add:** Optional.
 If you do not set this field, then ad extensions will be eligible for scheduling anytime during the calendar start and end dates.
 **Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
+If no value is set for the update, this setting is not changed.
 The individual day and time ranges cannot be updated.
 You can effectively update the day and time ranges by sending a new set that should replace the prior set.
 If you do not set this field, then the existing settings will be retained.
 If you set this field to *delete_value*, then you are effectively removing all existing day and time ranges.
 **Delete:** Read-only

 ## <a name="callonly"></a>Call Only